Twelve Thirty (film)

-Twelve Thirty is a 2010 American drama film written and directed by Jeff Lipsky and starring Barbara Barrie, Reed Birney, Halley Feiffer, Jonathan Groff, Mamie Gummer, Portia Reiners, Rebecca Schull and Karen Young.
+Twelve Thirty is a 2010 American drama film written and directed by Jeff Lipsky and starring Barbara Barrie, Reed Birney, Halley Feiffer, Jonathan Groff, Mamie Gummer, Portia Reiners, Rebecca Schull, and Karen Young.
 The film premiered at the 2010 Montreal World Film Festival.

 Premise

 There are three women in the Langley household.
 Vivien (Karen Young), the mother, is caught between a fierce independence and an almost agoraphobic attachment to home.
 Seductive and confident Mel (Portia Reiners) is a 19 year-old mirror of her mother.
 Maura (Mamie Gummer), 22 year-old, is alienated afraid and unable to pinpoint her place in the world.
 They live together in a seemingly close household, yet each is very much alone.
 The family's status quo explodes when Jeff (Jonathan Groff) walks into their comfortable yet dysfunctional world.
-Bright, handsome, ambitious and sure of his future at the age of 22, he's also socially awkward and a sexual novice whose been infatuated with Mel since high school.
+Bright, handsome, ambitious and sure of his future at the age of 22, he's also socially awkward and a sexual novice who's been infatuated with Mel since high school.
 When they begin working together at the same restaurant, he jumps at the opportunity to finally start a romance with the free-spirited girl.
 But Mel has other ideas about their time together.